 4. Limit alcohol to one drink per day

 Women who drink more than one alcoholic beverage per day — even just two drinks — are at an increased risk of developing breast cancer.
-Women who have three or more drinks per week after being diagnosed with breast cancer run a greater risk that their breast cancer will recur.
+If you have three or more drinks per week after being diagnosed with breast cancer, you also run a greater risk that your breast cancer will recur.

 According to the American Cancer Society, the amount of alcohol consumed is important, not the type of alcoholic drink.
 A serving of an alcoholic drink is defined as 12 ounces of beer, 5 ounces of wine and 1 1/2 ounces of hard liquor.

 Women with low levels of vitamin D may run a greater risk of developing breast cancer, and breast cancer survivors with low vitamin D levels may have a greater risk of disease recurrence.
 Research also suggests that high vitamin D levels are linked to better breast cancer survival rates.

 The best source of vitamin D is from the sun, so women who don’t get a lot of daily sun exposure can be deficient in vitamin D. However, if you’re in the sun frequently, don’t forget to apply sunscreen to lower your risk of skin cancer.